About the name

 Pre 2007: Software consultant

-I started my career as a COBOL programmer for Ordina Finance.
-This was 1996, a couple of years before Y2K, so programmers were in high demand.
-I learned a lot in those early years working on large and business-critical software systems.
-With no access to stack overflow and no copilots, most of what you learned came from experienced programmers you worked with.
-This was also the time of waterfall development with its flow of Information Analysis – Functional design – Technical design – programming – (manual) testing – implementation.
-Contrary to the current idea that waterfall projects all failed, most of them were successful as most of the project managers had started as programmers and knew how to make their projects a success.
+Contrary to the current idea that waterfall projects all failed, most of them, at least the ones I worked on, were successful as the project managers had started as programmers and knew how to make their projects a success.
 Most companies still had a strict division between IT and business and within IT between development, support, and operations.

 2007: Foundation

 Working for consultancy companies has its pros and cons.
-A definite pro is having colleagues with different expertise whom you can contact if you run into something you can’t solve yourself.
-But by 2007, I was struggling with the biggest con: the tension between consultant, consultancy company, and customer.
-Consultancy is based on trust, you’re helping your customers with whatever problems they are struggling with, and they turn to you for advice.
-The key is that that they should be able to trust you
+A definite pro is having colleagues with different expertise whom you can contact if you encounter some challenges you can’t solve by yourself.
+But by 2007, I struggled with the biggest con: the inherent tension in the consultant, consultancy company, and customer triangle.

 2007-2009: Project Management